lfjeff/Symfony-Legacy-App/README.md

 You know that Symfony offers many advantages, but how do you keep your current code running while getting to your ultimate goal?

-For several months, I had been attempting to do convert old code by using Silex to gradually refactor a legacy application into a more modern architecture.
+For several months, I had been attempting to convert old code by using Silex to gradually refactor a legacy application into a more modern architecture.
 This was meant as a "stepping-stone" to full-blown Symfony.

 Then I discovered an [article](http://www.enotogorsk.ru/en/2014/07/21/introduction/ "Symfony and Legacy Code") by Alexander Ulyanov and realized I could skip the Silex step and go straight to Symfony.